Brex wants to replace startup bank accounts with Brex Cash – TechCrunch

 “Our idea is that new businesses —the new Y Combinator companies —we hope a big percent of them never open a bank account,” Dubugras tells TechCrunch.

 Brex now has many similarities to a bank.
 What differentiates it is its lack of physical branches — it’s exclusively digital — and it’s insurance.
 Traditional banks are insured by the Federal Deposit Insurance Corporation (FDIC), which protects up to $250,000 per depositor.
-Brex Cash is backed by the Securities Investor Protection Corporation (SIPC), a nonprofit agency overseen by the U.S. Securities and Exchange Commission that insures up to $500,000 and specializes in protecting customers of brokerage firms from the loss of cash and securities.
+Brex Cash users are protected by the Securities Investor Protection Corporation (SIPC), a nonprofit agency overseen by the U.S. Securities and Exchange Commission that protects up to $500,000 and specializes in protecting customers of brokerage firms from the loss of cash and securities.

 Additionally, Brex invests its customers’ money in a money market mutual fund of U.S. treasury bonds.
 “If Brex goes out of business, customers’ money will be safe,” the company writes in a press statement.
 “The only scenario where money could be lost is if the U.S. government defaults.”